Md-Yaseen-Dev/Course--JavaScript-The-Hard-Parts-v2/Md files/Closures.md

 **Individual backpacks**

-If we run 'outer' again and sotre the returned 'incrementCounter' function definition in 'anotherFunction'. this new incrementCounter functionwas created in a new execution and therefore has a brand new independent backpack.
+If we run 'outer' again and store the returned 'incrementCounter' function definition in 'anotherFunction'. this new incrementCounter function was created in a new execution and therefore has a brand new independent backpack.

 ---